risingwavelabs/risingwave-operator/docs/dev/development.md

 ```

 Now start debugging by clicking the menu **[Run > Start Debugging]** or pressing **F5**.
 The following is a list of significant functions/methods/files that might be useful as breakpoints:

-+ `main() cmd/manager/manager.go`, the entry point of the RisingWave operator
+* `main() cmd/manager/manager.go`, the entry point of the RisingWave operator
-+ `RisingWaveController.Reconcile() pkg/controller/risingwave_controller.go`, the core function of the RisingWave operator
+* `RisingWaveController.Reconcile() pkg/controller/risingwave_controller.go`, the core function of the RisingWave operator
-+ `RisingWave.Default() apis/risingwave/v1alpha1/defaulter.go`, the entry point of the mutating admission webhook for RisingWave
+* `pkg/webhook/risingwave_mutating_webhook.go`, the entry point of the mutating admission webhook for RisingWave
-+ `apis/risingwave/v1alpha1/validator.go`, the callbacks of the validating admission webhook for RisingWave
+* `pkg/webhook/risingwave_validating_webhook.go`, the callbacks of the validating admission webhook for RisingWave

 ![Screenshot -- Debugging with VSCode](./images/screenshot-vscode-debugging-risingwave-operator.png)

-**Start debugging in other IDEs**
+#### Start debugging in other IDEs

 Follow the instructions of [GoLand Debugging](https://www.jetbrains.com/help/go/debugging-code.html) to launch a debugging process like in VSCode.